|

 It is super important that your dish soap is free of toxins because it comes in direct contact with your dishes, utensils, and skin if you hand wash your dishes.

-They contain ingredients such as anionic surfactants, sulfuric acid, and artificial dyes and fragrances, all of which can have harmful effects on your health as well as the environment.
+They contain ingredients such as anionic surfactants, sulfuric acid, and artificial dyes and fragrances, all of which can harm your health and the environment.

 Fortunately, there are many natural alternatives to toxic dish soaps.
 Aunt Fannie’s Microcosmic Probiotic Power Dish Soap is amazing.
 It is free from dyes, petroleum, sulfates, phthalates, parabens, and gluten.